Last updated on .

 At City of St. Jude, there’s a church built in 1938.
 It’s still active and open for worship.
 A statue of St. Jude sits near the church.

-There’s also a now-defunct school on the site.
-St. Jude Educational Institute operated from 1947 to 2014, when it closed due to falling enrollment.
+There’s also the now-defunct St. Jude Educational Institute on the site.
+It operated from 1947 to 2014, when it closed due to falling enrollment.

 Alabama State Capitol

-Finally, on the morning of March 25, 1965, over 25,000 marchers left St. Jude and marched to the Alabama State Capitol, where Martin Luther King delivered his famous How Long, Not Long speech.
+Finally, on the morning of March 25, 1965, over 25,000 marchers left St. Jude and continued to the Alabama State Capitol, where Martin Luther King delivered his famous How Long, Not Long speech.

 Following the route in the footsteps of some of the greatest Americans in history was an experience we’ll never forget.
 Seeing the places that played an important part in the Civil Rights movement brought history to life for both us.
 In a country where discrimination and racism still rear their ugly heads, following the Selma to Montgomery National Historic Trail is a journey all Americans should be required to take.